mgutz/dat/README.md

         Select("id, user_name").
         From("users").
         Where("id = $1", id).
         QueryStruct(&user)
     ```

 *   Performant

-    -   ordinal placeholder logic has been optimized to be nearly as fast as `?`
+    -   ordinal placeholder logic is optimized to be nearly as fast as using `?`
-        placeholders
     -   `dat` can interpolate queries locally before sending to server

 ## Getting Started